- Describe the purpose and procedures of a daily health check.

 - Follow your program’s procedures for daily health checks, exclusion, and readmission of children.

-Each child's day should begin with a simple health check.
-This is a quick way to make sure the child is healthy enough to be in your preschool program.
+Each child's daily visit to your program should begin with a simple health check.
+This is a quick way to make sure the child is healthy enough to be at the school-age and youth program.
 Most children occasionally get a runny nose, cough, or mild fever.
-This usually causes little worry for teachers and families.
-However, sometimes, a child's illness can become more severe.
+This usually causes little worry for teachers, staff members and families.
+However, sometimes, a child's illness becomes more severe.
 Programs have policies to guide decision-making when dealing with ill children.
-Because you know the children in your classroom well, you can most likely tell when a child in your care is well enough to participate in activities, and recognize when a child is too sick to stay in the preschool program.
+Because you know the children in your program well, you can most likely tell when a child in your care is well enough to participate in activities, and recognize when a child is too sick to stay in the school-age program.
 Your program likely has guidelines to help you make this decision.
 The American Academy of Pediatrics (2011) offers three key factors in deciding whether a child is too sick for child care:

 - The child cannot participate in activities